jwk0224/deep-learning/README.md

 - Apply an LSTM to a music generation task
 - Generate your own jazz music with deep learning
 - Use the flexible Functional API to create complex models

+## sqm_ex4_Operations on Word Vectors

+Explain how word embeddings capture relationships between words Load pre-trained word vectors
+Measure similarity between word vectors using cosine similarity Use word embeddings to solve word analogy problems such as Man is to Woman as King is to __.